3 Questions to Consider Before Getting Started

 It can be specified with glass, synthetic, or granite aggregates rather than the traditional marble to provide brilliant colors or chemical resistance.

 The choice is yours, from a classic monochromatic floor to a multicolored art floor.
 The custom color choices are unlimited.
 One recent NTMA Honor Award-winning installation at Orlando International Airport comprises 68 epoxy colors.
-Check out some of the NTMA’s other past for an idea of the range of aesthetics possible.
-Complexity of design and number of colors will impact the cost, as do the choice of aggregates.
+Check out some of the NTMA’s other past winners for an idea of the range of aesthetics possible.
+Complexity of design and number of colors will impact the cost, as does the choice of aggregates.

 Next, you’ll choose your colors, starting with your matrix colors.
 The final appearance of a given terrazzo mix results from the choice of matrix colors and the size and type of aggregate.